-Risky to keep rates too low for long - ECB's Stark
+Risky to keep rates too low for long - ECB's StarK

 It started buying the bonds of both countries earlier this month for the first time in its history and injected six-month funding into troubled money markets for the first time in over a year.

-"The interventions are a temporary operation," Stark told the Austrian newspaper.
-"We are buying time with them.
-But we cannot intervene in the long run by using the argument that the monetary policy mechanism is malfunctioning."

-He also said government bond yields will only come down permanently if economic structures are reformed, debt cut and deficits brought under control.
-Central banks cannot finance government budgets, he told the newspaper.

-The pace at which the ECB would continue its bond-buying programme would depend on tensions on markets, Stark told Handelsblatt.
+The pace at which the ECB would continue its bond-buying programme would depend on tensions on markets, Stark said.

 "The speed and volume will depend on the ECB Governing Council's assessment of the market situation ...
 What is decisive is how long tensions in the markets persist," he said.